bingmapsts/Cutscene-Detection-Plugin/README.md

 The video proof:
 https://www.youtube.com/watch?v=4ryPbnoErYg
-_recorder with old version in dll file_
+_recorded with the old version in dll file_